rodrigogoncalves/skhub/README.md

 ### Custom formulas

-Implementing a custom formula is as simple as subclassing Formula class and implementing the logic for building the correct sequence of numbers in its constructor, and the getter for an element:
+Implementing a custom formula is as simple as subclassing the Formula class and implementing the logic for building the correct sequence of numbers in its constructor, and the getter for an element:

 ```bash
 >>> from skhub.numbers import *